czdtech/fb-jf/src/content/games/fruit-chopper.en.md

 * <!-- i18n:faq:id=faq:fruit-chopper:q-how-do-i-get-d3288798 -->
   **Q: How do I get a combo bonus?**
-    *   **A:** You get a combo bonus by slicing three or more fruits in one single swipe.
+    *   **A:** You get a combo bonus by slicing three or more fruits in one single `Swipe`.
 The more fruits you slice at once, the bigger the bonus.

 * <!-- i18n:faq:id=faq:fruit-chopper:q-are-there-different-game-8575813d -->
   **Q: Are there different game modes?**